Orlando Executive Airport: Overview

 Orlando Executive Airport is a general aviation and corporate aviation airport.
 Its proximity to the State Road 408 East-West Expressway and downtown Orlando makes it a popular airport.
 The airport is still the "minor" airport of Orlando, Florida, as Orlando International Airport is the airport for commercial airline flights, drawing more passengers every year.

 The airport has been used for special air industry events and showcases including the National Business Aviation Association (NBAA) Convention which was held there in 2008, 2009, 2012, 2014, and 2022.
+Orlando Executive Airport served as the receiving site for the majority of Special Olympic Athletes during the largest non-military human airlift in the US.

 The airport has also been used since the 1990s as a landing site and staging site by Marine Helicopter Squadron One (HMX-1) for Marine One and other supporting HMX-1 helicopter operations during Presidential visits to Orlando.
 All Presidential visits to the Orlando area are on Air Force One, which lands at Orlando International Airport (MCO).

-The airport operates 24 hours a day, 7 days a week, 365 days a year with a series of operation supervisors that manage the facility.
-Orlando Fire Department Station 6 maintains fire and emergency medical coverage for the airport, its facilities, and surrounding areas.
-Station 6 also houses “Crash 6”, the Airport Rescue Fire Fighting response vehicle.

 Facilities

 Executive Airport covers 969 acre at an elevation of 113 feet (34 m).
 It has two asphalt runways: 7/25 is 6,004 by 150 feet (1,830 x 46 m) and 13/31 is 4,625 by 100 feet (1,410 x 30 m).

 In the year ending December 31, 2020 the airport had 122,835 aircraft operations, an average of 337 per day: 95% general aviation, 5% air taxi and less than 1% military.
 In March 2022, there were 215 aircraft based at this airport: 132 single-engine, 42 multi-engine, 33 jet and 8 helicopter.
-The airport has two fixed-base operators, Atlantic Aviation and Sheltair Air Services.
-Orlando Executive Airport primarily serves general aviation and corporate aircraft.
-It also serves as the primary operating base for the AdventHealth aviation division and the aviation section of the Orange County Sheriff's Office.
+The airport has two fixed-base operators (Atlantic Aviation and Sheltair Air Services), serves private and corporate aircraft and is the operating base for the Aviation Section of AdventHealth and the Orange County Sheriff's Office.